COVID-19 Advice for Supermarket Visits

 - Where possible, shop alone using one basket/trolley to minimise the number of people in stores.

-- Always adhere to the 2-metre social distancing rules when queuing, shopping and entering/leaving the supermarket; entry to supermarkets may be limited at busy times and many stores have now introduced floor markings to assist with social distancing.
+- Always adhere to the 2-metre, 1-metre with risk mitigation where 2-metre is not viable, social distancing rules when queuing, shopping and entering/leaving the supermarket; entry to supermarkets may be limited at busy times and many stores have now introduced floor markings to assist with social distancing.
 Some stores have also implemented set entrances, exits and pathways throughout the shop to create a safe flow of movement for customers.

 - Only one person/family should occupy a lift at any one time and lifts should only be used if absolutely necessary.